carneirofc/redcap-docker-compose/certs/README.md

 openssl pkcs12 -in <domain>.pfx -out <domain>.key -nocerts -nodes
 ```
+Remember to update the deploy environment variables so apache can find the certificate.

 ## self-signed **REDCAP WILL ONLY WORK AS EXPECTED WITH VALID SIGNED CERTIFICATES**